mrzool/s-town/source/06-episode6.md

 Like, I am over this.
 But then John busts out this lovely word.

 J: He's probably a fag too, they always overcompensate.
-You know I‘ve been on both sides of the fence so I know the psychology of heterosexual and homosexual.
+You know I've been on both sides of the fence so I know the psychology of heterosexual and homosexual.
 That's probably the type that likes to overcompensate.
 They call themselves tops, you know they shout down the bottom, that's usually how that type of relationship works.

 John talking like this, it did make me wonder.